utsavdeshar/bahmni-insurance-connect/README.md

  - Generates rpm and packaged jar

 ## Deployment
- - Install the generated rpm on top of existing Bahmni installed platform (works only from Bahmni 0.92 )
+ - Install the generated rpm on top of existing Bahmni installed platform  on through maven(works only from Bahmni 0.92 )
  - Configure the application.properties file: add necessary credentials and urls (`/etc/insurance-integration/insurance-integration.properties`)